STEER is led by respected experts in the field of Education and AI and have provided advice to UNESCO.

 Does STEER make use of AI in its own products?

-“Evidence shows that the quality of the feedback, dialogue and relationship between student and teacher is the single most effective accelerator to learning, contributor to mental health and safeguarder of wellbeing.”
+“Robust evidence shows that the quality of the feedback, dialogue and relationship between student and teacher is the single most effective accelerator to learning, contributor to mental health and safeguarder of wellbeing.”

 Does STEER see benefits for schools in using AI?